-We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit of Mississippi Delta Community College as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Mississippi Delta Community College's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit of Mississippi Delta Community College as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Mississippi Delta Community College's basic financial statements as listed in the table of contents.

-In our opinion, based on our audit and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component unit of Mississippi Delta Community College, as of June 30, 2022, and the respective changes in financial position, and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audit and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the discretely presented component unit of Mississippi Delta Community College, as of June 30, 2023, and the respective changes in financial position, and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of Mississippi Delta Community College Development Foundation, Inc. (the Foundation), which represent 100% of the assets, net position, and revenues of the Foundation as of June 30, 2022, and the respective changes in financial position, and cash flows for the year then ended.
+We did not audit the financial statements of Mississippi Delta Community College Development Foundation, Inc. (the Foundation), the College's discretely presented component unit, as of and for the year ended June 30, 2023.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Mississippi Delta Community College Development Foundation, Inc. is based solely on the report of the other auditors.